 A short luteal phase can be a sign of a condition called luteal phase defect (LPD).
 In LPD, the ovary produces less progesterone than usual.
 Or, the uterine lining doesn’t grow in response to progesterone like it should.
 LPD can lead to infertility and miscarriage.

 Certain lifestyle factors might also be behind a short luteal phase.
-In one study, women with a short luteal phase were more likely to smoke than those with a longer phase.
+In , women with a short luteal phase were more likely to smoke than those with a longer phase.
 Smoking might shorten this phase by reducing your body’s estrogen and progesterone production.

 To improve your odds of getting pregnant, your doctor can treat LPD with:

 To determine if you’ve ovulated and are in the luteal phase, you can try tracking your basal body temperature (BBT).
 This is your temperature right when you wake up, before you even get up to use the bathroom or brush your teeth.

 During the first part (follicular phase) of your cycle, your BBT will likely hover between 97.0 and 97.5°F. When you ovulate, your BBT will go up because progesterone stimulates heat production in your body.

 Once you’re in the luteal phase of your cycle, your basal body temperature should be about 1°F higher than it was during the follicular phase.
 Look for this temperature bump to tell you that you’ve ovulated and entered the luteal phase.